tealeafraccoon/tealeafraccoon.github.io/_posts/2017-07-09-USA-Con-Attendance.md

 [figure2]: http://gdurl.com/8Als "Curve time"

 The right-hand plot shows the 'straight-line' relationship the analysis has determined (if you look at the y-axis you'll see it's not scaled in the same way), while the left-hand plot shows the original data with a curve corresponding to the equation that has been fit.
 I'm not super happy with this model - there's a slight pattern in the right-hand plot that would concern me if this was a more serious analysis - but it'll do for now.
-For the equation fans out there, the final model is 'convention attendance<sup>0.222</sup> = -562.8 + year*0.2845', and would estimate 2017 total con attendance at about 48,815.
+For the equation fans out there, the final model is 'Attendance<sup>0.222</sup> = -562.8 + 0.2845×Year', and would estimate 2017 total con attendance at about 48,815.
 We'll see how that goes at the end of the year!

 ##### If you don't like curves...